BenMerken/webapp-symfony/README.md

 ![security.yaml](ImagesReadme/security_yaml.PNG)

-Firstly, this file is configured to encrypt User passwords using the bcrypt algorithm.
-Next,
+Firstly, this file is configured to encrypt User passwords using the most secure algorithm available at the time.
+Next, the User provider is listed, a class that helps with a few things, like reloading the User data from the session and some optional features, like "remember me" and impersonation.

 The firewall section consists of two subsections.
 The 'dev' part is not very important.
 Basically, it's only used to ensure the Symfony Profiler is not blocked while in a development environment.
 The 'main' section, however, states anonymous users are allowed to access the resources, logging in is done